hooverken/ARMPowershell/ScheduledAzCopyToBlob/README.md

 To test the script, simply run the scheduled task.
 The script does a bit of setup and then invokes AzCopy to do the file moves.

 AzCopy will create a log every time it runs in a subdirectory called `AzCopyLogs` so check there to verify which files were copied during a particular run.

+ > Note about the encrypted credentials file:  The XML file that is created can only be decrypted by the **same user** that created it **on the same machine** that it was created on so it is not portable from machine to machine - you will need to repeat the process to move this to a new machine even if the username/password are the same.

 ## License